 Change in Control Triggers.
 Our long-term incentive plan grants provide for accelerated vesting upon a change of control (as defined in such agreements), but such vesting becomes operative only if the change in control is accompanied by a "change in status" (which includes the termination of employment by GP LLC without cause and certain other circumstances involving a voluntary separation or retirement).
 We believe this "double trigger" arrangement is appropriate because it provides assurance to the executive, but does not offer a windfall to the executive when there has been no real change in employment status.
 In addition, the provisions in Mr. Pefanis' legacy employment agreement provide for a severance payment if he terminates employment within three months following a change in control.
 Mr. Pefanis agreed to a conditional waiver of these provisions with respect to all prior qualifying transactions.
 See "- Potential Payments Upon Termination or Change-in-Control."
-The provision of severance or equity acceleration for certain terminations and change of control transactions helps to create a retention tool by assuring the executive that the benefit of the employment arrangement.
+The provision of severance or equity acceleration for certain terminations and change of control transactions helps to create a retention tool by assuring the executive that the benefit of the employment arrangement will be at least partially realized despite the occurrence of an event that could materially alter the employment arrangement.